AyoolaBaba/Numerical-Analysis-Methods/chapter2.md

 A central theme in numerical analysis is understanding **how numerical algorithms behave in the presence of approximation error**.
 When solving equations numerically we rarely obtain the exact solution.
 Instead, we generate **iterative approximations** that converge toward the true root.

-This chapter investigates several classical **root-finding algorithms**:
+In this chapter, I investigates several classical **root-finding algorithms**:

 - Bisection Method
 - Fixed Point Iteration